airr-community/common-repo-wg/README.md

 See the [recommendations document](recommendations.md).

-Making revisions to the recommendations document to reflect discussiong on 6/27 and 6/28 at the AIRR Community Meeting.
+Revisions to the recommendations document to reflect discussion at the AIRR Community Meeting and in subsequent WG calls.